ataquette/COVID-19-vaccine-and-menstrual-side-effects-in-the-UK/README.md

 Note that for Objective 3, the data are not provided because they contain text.
 The data can be shared  at reasonable request.

-Each objective folder contains the scripts relevant for that objective

-- The Flow chart

-- Quantitative analysis
+Start with running the .RProj file and then run each script (you must have the data folder in your main folder than contains the .RProj file).

-As you run each script, figures and tables will be created and put in your folder.
+As you run each script, figures and tables will be created.

 # Use
 Please do cite us if you use the data for research.